-April 2015, DJI launched the $799 Phantom 3 quadcopter revolutionary for its stability, ease of use and autonomous return to home and auto-land feature.
-At the present time you can get a similar feature laden yet inexpensive drone the $99 Bayangtoys X16.
+April 2015, DJI launched the $799 Phantom 3 quadcopter revolutionary for its stability, ease of use and autonomous return to home and auto-land features.
+Fast-forward to present time you can get a similar feature laden yet inexpensive drone the $99 Bayangtoys X16.

 But first things first, although the quad works great directly from the box the manual is written in a terrible English, so this cheat sheet that we have prepared will be very useful for first time pilot.